Spring Sessions Schedule 2014

-A 50% Discount will be given on the second class tuition if an individual student enrolls in more than one yoga class per session. (includes all session classes taught by Mark Watson , Natasha Fields, and Betty Smith)
+A 50% Discount will be given on the second class tuition if an individual student enrolls in more than one yoga class per session. (includes all session classes taught by Mark Watson and Natasha Fields)

 What is a session class?

 Many classes at the Yoga Path are taught in “sessions”.
 This is like a semester of school.
 The format allows for a continuity of instruction, so poses and practices can be introduced, developed, and refined over a period of time as with most learning.
 So students enroll to attend a weekly class.
 (Some choose to come more often.)
 In the event a student is unable to attend their regular weekly class, making up that class time during the session is recommended and encouraged.